nate-browne/CSE12_Redesign/PAs/PA3/README.md

 Your implementations should go in `queue.hpp` and `stack.hpp`, under the `cse12_ds` namespace (this has been set up for you).

 #### Compilation and Testing
 To compile, use the provided Makefile.
 If you just want to build the program, run `make build`.
 If you want to build and run, use `make prog`.
 For debugging, run `make debug`.
+For memory leaks, run `make memcheck`.

 Like before, you are responsible for testing your program fully.
 We provide a driver for you to use, but you still have to verify correctness to ensure a good grade.